johnjago/johnjago.com/content/projects.md

 ## Previously

-*Projects that are not actively developed or used.*
+*Projects not actively developed or used.*

 [Timeless](https://github.com/johnjago/timeless) {{< years "2021–2023" >}} \
 Hugo theme used by this blog.
 It emphasizes readability and good typography.
+I have sinced merged it into this blog’s codebase for ease of maintenance.

 [Generative art](https://github.com/undostudio/generative-art#generative-art--undostudio) {{< years "2021" >}} \
 Experiments in creative coding.